-- 4.11 Over-all transmission tests can be made readily at the telephone set by first assembling a test arrangement as shown in Fig. 6.
+- 4.11 Overall transmission tests can be made readily at the telephone set by first assembling a test arrangement as shown in Fig. 7.
 Test calls can be answered at the instrument and transferred to a test set without losing supervision.
 The telephone set can be reconnected at any time via the key for communication with the testboard. - 4.12 Transmission tests are required in both directions.
 Since only one direction can be tested at one time, arrangements should be made with the testboard as to procedure before starting tests. - 4.13 Some 2-wire station lines are not terminated at a testboard in the switching center.
 They may be tested from a master test frame.
-In either case, the tests are controlled from the switching center. - 4.14 2-wire lines may consist partly of 4-wire facilities.
-They require tests in both directions of transmission.
-They are made under the supervision of the switching center testman.
+In either case, the tests are controlled from the switching center.